nanocosmos/docs/docs/faq/faq_adv_codec_config.md

 **H.264 quality/speed setting**

 The H.264 quality/speed setting is implicitely controlling advanced H.264 encoding parameters like block types, search range and search algorithms used.
+The goal is to provide an easy to use parameter allowing to balance video quality and performance, to not overload the encoder machine CPU.

+Dependent on the encoder vendor and brand, there are different configurations available.

+For open-source based encoders like ffmpeg and OBS, the quality/speed tradeoff setting is called preset and as options like ultrafast, veryfast, fast, slow.
+We recommend "veryfast".

-The goal is to provide an easy to use parameter allowing to balance video quality and performance.
-The parameter range is from 0 (maximum speed) to 6 (maximum quality). nanoStream API is using the value 3 (balanced) as a default.
+For nanoStream Encoders, the parameter range is from 0 (maximum speed) to 6 (maximum quality). nanoStream API is using the value 3 (balanced) as a default.

 > Example for SD video with limiting factor bandwidth:
 > - H264Profile: Main